 The full story from Woolly's co-founder, Howard Shalwitz.

-And yet — the second most important thing to know about Woolly Mammoth — we believed it was possible to both advance the art of theater and build a new, more adventurous audience.
+And yet — the second most important thing to know about Woolly Mammoth — we believed it was possible to both advance the art of theatre and build a new, more adventurous audience.